Executive education

 Executive education (ExEd or Exec.
 Ed) refers to academic programs at graduate-level business schools for executives, business leaders and managers, globally.
 These programs are generally non-credit and non-degree-granting, but sometimes lead to certificates, and some offer continuing education units accepted by professional bodies and institutes.
 Estimates by Business Week magazine suggest that executive education in the United States is an $800 million annual business, with approximately 80% provided by university-based business schools.
 Many traditionally upper-tier schools, as well as business schools and other academic institutions, offer these programs.

-Customized programs, which are tailored for and offered to executives of a single company, represent the fastest-growing segment of the market.
-Customized programs help organizations increase management capability by combining the science of business and performance management with specialized programs that enable executives to develop new knowledge, skills, and attitudes.
-Research shows that a firm which has a clearly articulated and understood business strategy — and the capability to carry it out — will have a higher market-to-book value than a firm that does not.

-Open enrollment programs are also available as part of university-based executive education offerings, which occur throughout the year on selected dates, and are available to participants from different companies and organizations.
+Customized programs tailored for executives of a single company represented the fastest-growing segment of the market in the 1990s.
+These programs help organizations increase management capability as they enable executives to develop new knowledge, skills, and attitudes.
+Open enrollment programs are also available as a part of university-based executive education offerings.
+These programs are held throughout the year on selected dates and are open to participants from different companies and organizations.

-Shorter executive education programs tend to focus on specific roles or industries, or on improving specific leadership skills, such as persuasion, negotiation, team building or communication.

-Some executive education providers offer more comprehensive management training options, such as the modular Advanced Management Program (AMP) offered independently by several business schools.
+Shorter executive education programs tend to focus on specific roles or industries, or on improving specific leadership skills, such as persuasion, negotiation, team building, or communication.
+Others offer comprehensive management training options, such as the modular Advanced Management Program (AMP), offered independently by several business schools.

 Not all observations of university-based executive education are positive.
 There is some debate about whether professional development is an appropriate part of a business school's curriculum.
-Some believe that university-based executive education has caused some business schools to "lose track of their professional mission."
+Some believe that university-based executive education has caused some business schools to “lose track of their professional mission.”
 This argument is made by Rakesh Khurana, among others.